 If you prefer accommodation in Oslo, you must organize this yourself.

-Please be aware of Oslo as a popular city to visit at this time of the year, especially on May 17 which is our Constitution day.
+Please note that Oslo is a popular city to visit this time of the year, especially on May 17 which is our Constitution day.
+You are advised to book ahead if you choose to stay in Oslo.

 Call for posters